 How to Know When a Death Is Wrongful

 The Legal Information Institute (LII) explains that a wrongful death is one that stems from another person’s intended or unintended negligence.
 Negligence involves a wrongful, careless, or reckless action.
 It may even be criminal in nature.

-Even with this definition in mind, you may not be certain whether your loved one’s passing qualifies as a wrongful death.
-Making the call to a lawyer’s team may help you know for certain whether you have a reason to bring a wrongful death lawsuit.
+Even with this definition in mind, you may not be certain whether your loved one’s passing qualifies for a wrongful death claim.
+Making the call to a wrongful death attorney may help you know for certain whether you have a reason to bring a wrongful death claim.

 The circumstances of a car accident may often produce a wrongful death.
 When a car accident happens, it may generally be because a driver acted in a way that caused the accident.
 Whatever a driver or another party did to cause your loved one’s death could be deemed wrongful.

-As a family member, you may sue a driver for a wrongful death after a car accident.
-A driver or another entity may be the cause of your loved one’s car accident.
-Accordingly, your lawyer may name the at-fault driver as a defendant in your wrongful death suit.
+As a family member, you may sue a driver for wrongful death after a car accident.
+A driver or another entity may be the cause of your loved one’s fatal car accident.
+Accordingly, your wrongful death lawyer may name the at-fault driver as a defendant in your wrongful death claim.

 Your attorney may make the case that the other driver’s actions caused the accident.
 The driver’s dangerous behaviors may have included: